Updated 15 Apr 2018.

 The name Yeruslavitz has never been spelled consistently in English on official documents.
 I eventually chose to conform to this spelling of the name as I found more records pertaining to the descendants of Moses Yeruslavitz.

-The only information I’ve found regarding Martin Yeruslavitz consists of the 1901 and 1911 Canadian Census records; for Joseph, all I’ve found is the 1901 census.
+The only information I’ve found regarding Martin Yeruslavitz consists of the 1901 and 1911 Canadian Census records as well as a mention in the licitation for Moses’s property in 1929; for Joseph, all I’ve found is the 1901 census.

-Ruth immigrated to Massachusetts and married Rubin Ralph Webber, the brother of Rebecca Webber, Léon’s wife.
+Ruth Hayes Yeruslavitz immigrated to Massachusetts and married Rubin Ralph Webber, the brother of Rebecca Webber, Léon’s wife.

-Max (Mendel) Yeruslavitz became known as Max (Mendel) Rosenbloom.
+Max (Mendel) Yeruslavitz became known as Max (Mendel) Rosenblum.
 He moved to Pennsylvania from Canada and married Matilda Fisch.
 They had at least three children, and I’ve found the names of two.
-It’s possible they are both living, so I won’t list the names here.

 For Jacob Yersulavitz, I have found nothing more than his record of birth from the Beth David Synagogue in Montreal.